sukunetsiz/kabus/docs/ROADMAP.md

 Following the v1.0 release, development will continue with additional milestones to further enhance Kabus Monero Marketplace Script:

 - [ ] Implement enhanced log tracking for improved incident monitoring.
-- [ ] Introduce private vendor shops that are accessible only to referenced users for a more exclusive marketplace experience.
+- [X] Introduce private vendor shops that are accessible only to referenced users for a more exclusive marketplace experience.
 - [ ] Add site-wide Markdown support.
 - [ ] Enable image uploads for dead drop listings.
-- [ ] Include I2P eepsite guide in installation docs.
-- [ ] Develop I2P address generator script.
 - [ ] Upgrade to Laravel 12.
 - [ ] Improve notifications system with more detailed messages.
 - [ ] Set up a private Jabber server to receive notifications in real time.